Lucy Underdown: Strongman career

 Underdown began competing in strongwoman in 2018, winning the local Brighton's Strongest Woman show.
-She later won Britain's Natural Strongest Woman, qualifying her for the 2020 Arnold Amateur Strongwoman World Championships.
-This was her first international competition.
-There, she placed seventh out of ten competitors.
+She later won Britain's Natural Strongest Woman, qualifying her for the 2020 Arnold Amateur Strongwoman World Championships, her first international competition where she placed seventh out of ten competitors.

-She would enter the pro circuit the following year in the 2021 UK's Strongest Woman, where she placed third.
-Underdown quickly emerged as one of the best deadlifters in women's competition.
-In 2021, Underdown became the first woman to deadlift 300kg (661lbs) in a strongwoman competition.
-(Note: Two women, Crystal Tate and Becca Swanson, had previously pulled 300+ kg in competition.
-However, both occurrences were in powerlifting rather than strongwoman competition.)
-In 2023 at the Official Strongman Games European Championships, Underdown became the first woman to deadlift 700 pounds in contest with a 318kg/702lb pull.
-In addition, she holds several world records in the deadlift for reps.
-Notably, Underdown achieved her records without a suit despite it being allowed in competition.
-Later in 2023, Underdown reached second place in the World's Strongest Woman competition, tying with first-place Rebecca Roberts on points but losing on a tiebreaker.
+Underdown entered pro circuit in 2021 at UK's Strongest Woman, placing third.
+She quickly emerged as one of the best deadlifters and in 2021, deadlifted 300 kg.
+(Note: Eventhough, both Becca Swanson (in 2005) and Crystal Tate (in 2018), had already deadlifted 300 kg in sanctioned powerlifting competitions, Underdown is the first woman to achieve it under strongwoman sport and rules.)
+In 2023 at Official Strongman Games, Underdown became the first woman to deadlift 317.5 kg.
+Later in 2023, she reached second place in the World's Strongest Woman competition, tying with first-place Rebecca Roberts on points but losing on a tiebreaker.